SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/README.md

 # Tools and Methods for Next Generation Electrophysiology

-**A workshop on tools and methods for analysis of exctracellular electrophysiologiocal recordings.**
+**A workshop on tools and methods for analysis of extracellular electrophysiologiocal recordings.**

 Workshop: 27-28 May 2024 <br />
 Hackathon: 29-31 May 2024 <br />